Daiso: Business method

 Daiso categorizes all of its own branded items using the morpheme za (ザ), the Japanese representation of the English word "the", plus a category.
 For example, za hanabi (ザ・花火) is the category for fireworks, and za purasuchikku (ザ・プラスチック) is the category for plastic items such as plastic buckets and trays.

 In 2004, Daiso started selling items priced at multiples of 100 yen, such as 200, 300, 400 and 500 yen.

 Locations

-Daiso has 3,620 stores in Japan, and nearly 2,300 stores overseas in Australia, Bahrain, Brazil, Cambodia, Canada, China, Hong Kong, India, Indonesia, Israel, Laos, Kuwait, Macau, Malaysia, Mexico, Myanmar, New Zealand, Oman, Philippines, Qatar, Saudi Arabia, Singapore, South Korea, Taiwan, Thailand, United Arab Emirates, United States of America, and Vietnam.
+Daiso has 4,625 stores in Japan, and nearly 1,200 stores overseas in Australia, Bahrain, Brazil, Brunei, Cambodia, Canada, Hong Kong, India, Indonesia, Israel, Laos, Kuwait, Macau, Malaysia, Mexico, Mongolia, Myanmar, New Zealand, Oman, Philippines, Qatar, Saudi Arabia, Singapore, Taiwan, Thailand, United Arab Emirates, United States of America, and Vietnam.
 The Hong Kong branch is operated by Aeon.
 The Korean branch was fully acquired by AsungHMP in 2023.

-Numbers of Daiso stores as of 2025:
+Numbers of Daiso stores as of 2026: